AyadAzad/blog-web/src/Components/MarkdownBlogs/HowToOpenYourOwnBusiness.md

 # How to open your own business

-Starting a business is more than just an enterprise; it is a journey full of passion, perseverance and the pursuit of a dream.
+Starting a business is more than just an enterprise, it is a journey full of passion, perseverance and the pursuit of a dream.
 Here is your plan that will start your entrepreneurial odyssey:

 - **Define your passion:**
   To build a successful business, start with what you love.
 Identify your passion and how it relates to solving a problem or meeting a need in the market.
 Your business is not just a product; it is an extension of your enthusiasm.